crcdng/weather_app/README.md

 "All problems in computer science can be solved by another level of indirection, except for the problem of too many layers of indirection.", attributed to [David Wheeler](https://en.wikipedia.org/wiki/David_Wheeler_%28computer_scientist%29) illustrates the issue of having too much of abstraction.

 Therefore the goal for this example is to be as minimal as possible.
 I do not use injection containers, hooks, API wrappers, code generation or some of the other third party packages some authors of clean architecture tutorials are fond of.
 For state management, I follow the basic 'Provider' approach https://docs.flutter.dev/data-and-backend/state-mgmt/simple.
 I also use the [equatable](https://pub.dev/packages/equatable) package to simplify object comparison in tests a bit and the `Either` construct from the [fpdart library](https://pub.dev/packages/fpdart) in order to transform exceptions into types inside the repository.
-All in all the app has four dependencies (fpdart, equatable, http, provider) and one development dependency (mocktail).
+All in all the app has four external dependencies (fpdart, equatable, http, provider) and one development dependency (mocktail).

 I decided to not write additional abstract superclasses of Use Cases to avoid subsequent modeling of the parameters which adds a lot of complexity and little benefit in my oponion.
-The same goes with the Data Sources which also could be further abstracted.
-Because tha app only has one feature - getting the current weather - I decided to leave out the "feature" directory and because the example is minimal, I put the all the files that belong to a leyer into one directory: "ui", "domain" and "data", and a "common" directory for items used besides or across the layers such as error types or constants used in code and in tests such as the URL of the API.
+The same goes with the Data Sources which also could be  abstracted by providing an interface.
+Because tha app only has one feature - getting the current weather - I decided to leave out a "feature" directory and because the example is minimal, I put the files that belong to a leyer into one directory: "ui", "domain" and "data", and a "common" directory for items used besides or across the layers such as error types or constants.

 ## Naming conventions